ifoxfoot/fqacalc/README.md

 - **allow_non_veg**: Boolean (TRUE or FALSE).
 If TRUE, allow input to contain un-vegetated ground and un-vegetated water.

-If `allow_non_veg` is true, the user can include species “UNVEGETATED GROUND” or “UNVEGETATED WATER” along with plant species.
+If `allow_non_veg` is true, the user can include “UNVEGETATED GROUND” or “UNVEGETATED WATER” along with plant species.
 They can also use acronyms “GROUND” or “WATER”.

 ``` r
 #print transect to view structure of data